 About

-He has shown his work extensively in group and solo exhibitions in NYC and beyond, and can be found in private collections across the U.S. and internationally.
+Nathan Brad Hall is a Brooklyn-based painter whose work explores the emotional and psychological depth of the human figure.
+Known for his luminous use of light and nuanced realism, he has shown his work extensively in group and solo exhibitions in NYC and beyond, and can be found in private collections across the U.S. and internationally.

-Solo Exhibitons
+Solo Exhibitions

 Gold Dust